PersatLab/antagonists/README.md

 # Content
-ImageJ, Matlab and Python code used in manuscript "Two antagonistic response regulators control <em>Pseudomonas aeruginosa</em> polarization during mechanotaxis "
+ImageJ, Matlab and Python code used in the study "Two antagonistic response regulators control <em>Pseudomonas aeruginosa</em> polarization during mechanotaxis "

 # How to use